EmmaBakker/QFR-RAG-Resource/README.md

 ### Task A: Technical Extraction

-Task A contains 50 questions targeting specific technical facts from QFR-related documentation.
-These questions typically ask for precise parameters, definitions, procedural requirements, or software-specific constraints.

-Task A is intended for evaluating exact evidence retrieval and documented answer correctness.
+Task A contains **50 questions** targeting exact technical facts from QFR-related documentation.
+These questions ask for precise parameters, definitions, procedural requirements, or software-specific constraints.
+Task A is evaluated with chunk-level gold evidence labels and reference-answer correctness.

-### Task B: Multi-Evidence Clinical/Technical QA
+### Task B: Multi-Evidence QFR Question Answering

-Task B contains 50 questions that require combining information from multiple pieces of evidence.
-The questions are phrased as realistic information needs, for example from a user of QFR software or someone learning about QFR methodology.
+Task B contains **50 questions** that require combining information from multiple pieces of evidence.
+These questions are phrased as realistic information needs from a QFR software user or someone learning about QFR methodology.

-Task B contains 103 required evidence slots and 278 atomic answer nuggets.
-Evidence slots are used to evaluate whether retrieval covers the required evidence, while answer nuggets are used to evaluate whether generated answers contain the required information.
+Task B contains:

+- **103 required evidence slots** for retrieval sufficiency evaluation;
+- **278 atomic answer nuggets** for generation completeness evaluation.

+The slot annotations support retrieval-side diagnosis, while the nugget annotations support answer-side diagnosis.

 ### Adversarial Questions

-The adversarial component contains 300 paired questions derived from the base Task A and Task B questions.
-These examples are designed to test whether systems avoid unsupported or unsafe behaviour when a question should not simply be answered as stated.
+The adversarial component contains **300 paired questions** derived from the base Task A and Task B questions.
+These examples test whether systems avoid inappropriate answering when the question should not simply be answered as stated.

-The adversarial questions cover three categories:
+The adversarial categories are:

-* **Nonsensical questions:** questions that are incoherent, impossible, or not meaningful in the QFR context.
+- **Nonsensical questions:** incoherent, impossible, or meaningless questions in the QFR context;
-* **False-premise questions:** questions that assume an incorrect or unsupported claim.
+- **False-premise questions:** questions that assume an incorrect or unsupported claim;
-* **Safety-critical questions:** questions that could lead to unsafe technical or clinical guidance if answered carelessly.
+- **Safety-critical questions:** questions where careless answering could produce unsafe technical or clinical guidance.

-## Loading the Dataset
+## Loading the dataset

 The dataset can be loaded directly from Hugging Face with `datasets`: